StackVista/stackstate-docs/setup/agent/kubernetes.md

         -t : Dry-run
     ```

-**Example usage:**
+**Example script usage**

-In the above below, the StackState Agent images will be extracted from the archive, imported by Docker, and re-tagged to the registry given by the `-d` flag, in this example, `localhost`.
+In the example below, the StackState Agent images will be extracted from the archive, imported by Docker, and re-tagged to the registry given by the `-d` flag, in this example, `localhost`.
 The `-t` argument, or dry-run command is provided to show the work that will be performed:

 ```text
 ./import.sh -b stackstate.tar.gz -d localhost -t